YaseenAlk/mechanical_turk/README.md

 Currently 16 out of 26 points, or 60%, is required to qualify.

 1 point is awarded for a correct bounding box, and 1 point for a correct "key word" from their query.
-Both values can be modified using the `qualScore` variable.
+The score can be modified using the `qualScore` variable.

-All user bounding boxes and queries are called from `qualCoord()` using `getBoxCoords` and `getQueries`
+All user bounding boxes and queries are called from `qualCoord()` using `getBoxCoords()` and `getQueries()`

-All of these ground truth values and key words are stored within `qualCoord()`, and need to be manually modified in their respective methods if the image is changed.
+All of these ground truth values and key words are stored within `qualCoord()`, and need to be manually modified if the image is changed.
 This can be done within `init()` and this is currently done through only a web address.
-Two coordinates need to be entered and need to be diagnol from each other.
+Two coordinates need to be entered and need to be diagonal from each other.
 The query words can be any desired word or number.
 It is recomended that they have a "descriptor", the name of the object , and the location of the object relative to others.

 Because all queries are called from within a list, they are first taken apart into pairs, which are made of two diaganol coordinates.
 Therefore, in order to check all the coordinates, a loop is run for every bounding box pair.
 Every user bounding box is then compared to all ground truth bounding boxes.
 This works the same for the queries where a loop is run for every query and checks with desired key words.